niente010/MDEF_website/docs/term2/DigitalPrototyping.md

 !!! tip ""
     ### **Reflections**
      From the teachings of the previous challenges, the last one took a hybrid shape between the two.
 Valentino has been our first of many circuit-bending projects applied to sound instruments.
-Through this experiment, we faced the difficulties of designing over something that already exists, but at the same time learned about the concepts of design for disassembly and repurposing trash.
+Through this experiment, we faced the difficulties of ==designing over something that already exists==, but at the same time learned about the concepts of design for disassembly and repurposing trash.

 !!! note ""